How Much Can You Get for Suing Your Employer in South Carolina?

 If you qualify to sue (like in a third-party case), the payout depends on:

-There’s no cap on third-party cases.
+There is no cap on third – party cases.
 Some injured workers in South Carolina have received six or even seven-figure settlements.
 But every case is different.
-You’ll need strong proof of fault and damage.
+You will need strong proof of fault and damage.

-If you’re hurt at work in Columbia, don’t try to figure this out alone.
-Here’s what to do:
+If you are hurt at work in Columbia, do not try to figure this out alone.
+Here is what to do:

 Final Takeaway

-In Columbia, SC, you usually can’t sue your employer for a work injury.
+In Columbia, SC, you usually can not sue your employer for a work injury.
 But you can get help through workers’ comp, and maybe more if someone else caused the harm.
-The amount you can get depends on the injury, how long you’re out of work, and who was at fault.
+The amount you can get depends on the injury, how long you are out of work, and who was at fault.

 Disclaimer – This blog is for informational purposes only and does not provide legal advice.
 Workers’ compensation laws can vary based on your specific situation.
 For legal help, contact a licensed attorney in South Carolina.